STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Instability learning for safe bipedal navigation planning

 \subsection{Instability and Fallover Prediction}

 To identify an effective self-supervised signal to train our learning-based traversability estimator specifically for bipedal navigation, we begin by analyzing various locomotion features for their correlations to fallover risk in bipedal locomotion.
-We collect walking data from Digit in MuJoCo simulator on randomly generated rough terrains with varying geometries, such as slopes, bumps, and surface roughness—as shown in Fig. \ref{fig:data collection}.
-Digit is controlled using a terrain-aware ALIP controller \cite{shamsah2024terrain} commanded via random linear and angular velocities.
+We collect walking data from Digit in MuJoCo on randomly generated rough terrains with varying geometries, such as slopes, bumps, and surface roughness.
+Digit is controlled using a terrain-aware ALIP controller \cite{shamsah2024terrain}, commanded with varying linear and angular velocities.
 The collected data is then parsed into gait cycles, and locomotion features are computed as the Root-Mean-Square (RMS) of raw signals per cycle.
 Each gait cycle is then labeled with a fallover event: 1 if a fall occurs within two subsequent steps, and 0 otherwise.
+All candidate features are normalized by their RMS during in-place stepping on flat ground prior to correlation analysis and training.

 With this data, we evaluate the correlation between each feature and fallover events via logistic regression.
 Table~\ref{tab:instab2fallover} summarizes the results using McFadden’s $R^2$~\cite{mcfadden2021quantitative} and AUC-ROC score~\cite{hanley1982meaning}, where $R^2$ around 0.4 and a score close to 1 generally indicates a strong relationship.
-While features commonly used in grounded mobile robots, such as IMU signals and traction, show acceptable correlations, the body-to-stance-foot angle described in Fig. \ref{fig:overview} leads to better prediction accuracy.
-This result is reasonable because the bipedal robot counteracts its body perturbation by placing its foot further from the body to increase control authority~\cite{gu2024walking}.
-Based on this finding, we adopt the body-to-stance-foot angle as the supervisory signal for training our traversability estimation network to predict bipedal instability.
+While features commonly used in grounded mobile robots, such as IMU signals and traction, show acceptable correlations, the body-to-stance-foot angle (BSFA) described in Fig. \ref{fig:overview} leads to better prediction accuracy.
+This result is reasonable because the bipedal robot counteracts its body perturbation by placing its foot further from the body to increase control authority~\cite{gibson2022terrain}.
+We refer to this per-cycle RMS as \emph{BSFA instability} $\delta$.
+Moreover, based on our dataset, we empirically found that BSFA instability is only marginally influenced by slight variations in foot placement, indicating that the metric is robust to small contact-location errors.
+Based on this finding, we adopt the BSFA instability as the supervisory signal for training our traversability estimation network to predict bipedal instability.